vipin54/Puppy_Adoption/README.md

-A simple CRUD application for managing puppy and owners using FLASK.
+A simple CRUD application for managing puppy and its owners using FLASK.